Grande Torino: From the "metodo" to the "sistema"

-The work is complete, the big team arrives
+1941–1943

 The Torino squad of 1941–42 was a team then very competitive and tested but, as mentioned, the two capitulations that cost participation in the Coppa Italia and the league title ambitions happen all against the same team, the Valentino Mazzola- and Ezio Loik-led Venezia.

 The first is an excellent playmaker, the second a fast winger; both are already staples of the Italy of Vittorio Pozzo.
 Novo senses they are the cherries that are missing from the cake to make the team unbeatable.
 At the end of a Venezia-Torino, third last of the championship, which in practice puts an end to the dreams of the tricolor granata, Novo went to the locker room and directly purchased the two, that will end up costing 1,400,000 liras together, along with two other players (Petron and Mezzadra).

 A curious detail: on the trail of the two was also Juventus, who were followed by Virginio Rosetta, and deal with the Bianconeri seemed almost on the verge of being concluded.
 The dynamism of Novo thwarted the plan of the cousins and acquired the two cherries that were missing.
 Thus was born the eleven destined to be remembered as the Grande Torino.

 At the start of the 1942–43 season, available to Hungarian Kuttik, there's a squad that includes top players: experts goalkeepers Bodoira and Cavalli; defenders of expertise such as Ferrini, Ellena and quality like Piacentini and Cassano; in midfield the veterans Baldi and Gallea, with the new Ezio Loik and Mazzola; forward Menti and Ferraris, without forgetting Gabetto and Ossola.

 On paper Torino is the team to beat, but the departure is not the best: the Bull is to compete with surprise Livorno.
 This duel creates a thrilling championship, solved only on the final day when Torino, with a goal of Mazzola, sunk Bari.

 Torino also managed to win the Coppa Italia against their "terrible" Venezia of the year before and became the first team to hit the "double".
 The game is played in Milan and the Granata, thanks to a brace from Gabetto and goals from Mazzola and Ferraris II, get the win with a resounding 4–0.